eastmaels/steemblog.github.io/_posts/account/deanliu/2018-06-02_news-brisbane-airport-merchants-accept-steem-as-payments.md

 - - -

-This page is synchronized from the post: [[News!]
-Brisbane Airport Merchants Accept Steem as Payments!](https://steemit.com/@deanliu/news-brisbane-airport-merchants-accept-steem-as-payments)
+This page is synchronized from the post: ['[News!]
+Brisbane Airport Merchants Accept Steem as Payments!'](https://steemit.com/@deanliu/news-brisbane-airport-merchants-accept-steem-as-payments)